go-gorm/gorm/README.md

 // FirstOrCreate With Attrs
 db.Where(User{Name: "noexisting_user"}).Attrs(User{Age: 20}).FirstOrCreate(&user)
 //// user -> select * from users where name = 'noexisting_user';
+//// If not record found, will assing the attrs to the user first, then create it
+//// Same as db.Where(User{Name: "noexisting_user"}).FirstOrCreate(&user).Update("age": 20), but one less sql
 //// user -> User{Id: 112, Name: "noexisting_user", Age: 20}
 db.Where(User{Name: "Jinzhu"}).Attrs(User{Age: 20}).FirstOrCreate(&user)
 //// user -> select * from users where name = 'jinzhu';
+//// If found any record, will ignore the attrs
+//// user -> User{Id: 111, Name: "Jinzhu", Age: 18}

+// FirstOrCreate With Assign
+db.Where(User{Name: "noexisting_user"}).Assign(User{Age: 20}).FirstOrCreate(&user)
+//// user -> select * from users where name = 'noexisting_user';
+//// If not record found, will assing the value to the user first, then create it
+//// user -> User{Id: 112, Name: "noexisting_user", Age: 20} (Same as FirstOrCreate With Attrs)
+db.Where(User{Name: "Jinzhu"}).Assign(User{Age: 20}).FirstOrCreate(&user)
+//// user -> select * from users where name = 'jinzhu';
+//// If any record found, will assing the value to the user and update it
+//// UPDATE users SET age=20 WHERE id = 111;
+//// user -> User{Id: 111, Name: "Jinzhu", Age: 20}

 //// user -> User{Id: 111, Name: "Jinzhu", Age: 18}
 //// You must noticed that the Attrs is similar to FirstOrInit with Attrs, yes?